“Professing themselves to be wise, they became fools” (Rom 1:22)

 Richard Dawkins is in the vanguard of the rejection, not only of the God of the bible, but of all religion.
 To our shame, many Christians have given him and other infidels much cause to reject and deride Christians, Christianity, the Church, God, and the bible.
 He can and does point to inconsistency and hypocrisy in the Christian Church.
-He can rightly point to rampant sexual abuse committed both by Catholic priests and Protestant ministers and/or authorities, particularly against children; to spiritual abuse committed by various Protestant cults and cult-like churches against their members; to the deceptions by televangelists who use every artifice and lie to get their gullible followers to hand over their hard-earned money to them; to the fake healings and arrogance of Pentecostal pastors, healers, and evangelists; and to the general chaos and disarray that is Christianity at this time, particularly within Protestantism.
+He can rightly point to rampant sexual abuse committed both by Catholic priests and Protestant ministers and/or authorities, particularly against children; to spiritual abuse committed by various Protestant cults and cult-like churches against their members; to the deceptions by televangelists who use every artifice and lie to get their trusting but gullible followers to hand over their hard-earned money to them; to the fake healings and arrogance of Pentecostal pastors, healers, and evangelists; and to the general chaos and disarray that is Christianity at this time, particularly within Protestantism.

 But true Christians grieve over these sins and crimes and hate them just as much as does Professor Dawkins, and we join with him in condemning such wickedness.
 We, too, know that religion in this sense is a great evil and blight on humanity.
 There will always be those who seek power, those who use the Church to gain their own ends.
 There is always an empire builder somewhere, whether it be the deacons seeking to control the pastor, or someone trying to divide the congregation so that he can displace the pastor and, settling for half or whatever remains of the congregation, is happy to be a big fish in a small pond.
 These empire builders are ruthless and totally self-centred and care nothing for the gospel and for all that Jesus is and stands for.
 They give him lip service and some of them even think they are serving God; but their actions belie their profession, and they bring themselves under the just condemnation of God whom they have blasphemed.